-In this study we have defined a west Pacific Dipole (WPD) index that captures the strength of a dipole SST pattern in the western Pacific.
+In this study we have defined a WPD index that captures the strength of a dipole SST pattern in the western Pacific.
 The index captures a pattern of opposing SST anomalies in the central-to-west equatorial Pacific and the Western North Pacific region, i.e. a dipole with both equatorial and meridional orientation, which was shown to relate to changing patterns of deep convection and large-scale SST changes across the Pacific.
-Specifically, the WPD targets those heating patterns that excite Quasi-Stationary Rossby Waves (QSRW) that potentially affect west and central Europe more than two weeks later.
+Specifically, the WPD targets those heating patterns that excite QSRW, which potentially affect west and central Europe more than two weeks later.
 Such teleconnections are known mechanisms for sub-seasonal predictability.
-Cross-correlations make clear that the emphasis of the WPD is different than, but still relates to, well-known Pacific modes (Fig. 3B,C).
-Particularly, the positive and negative WPD phases in summer coincide with the strengthening of ENSO (Fig. 6).
+Cross-correlations make it clear that the emphasis of the WPD is different than, but still relates to, well-known Pacific modes (Fig. 3b, c).
+In particular, the positive and negative WPD phases in summer coincide with the strengthening of ENSO (Fig. 6).

 A prominent result of this study is that negative WPD phases have become more frequent over recent decades.
-In this phase, convection over the Maritime Continent and Western North Pacific is enhanced, and that over the central Equatorial Pacific suppressed.
-Its increased occurrence reflects a long-term shift in the Pacific 'background state' towards stronger zonal equatorial and meridional SST gradients, as a consequence of the west Pacific warming relative to the central tropical Pacific.
-This west Pacific warming mode is thought to be a response to anthropogenic forcing, and to strengthen the Walker circulation, particularly in interaction with La Niña (Funk and Hoell, 2015; Funk et al., 2018).
+In this phase, convection over the Maritime continent and western north Pacific is enhanced, and that over the central Equatorial Pacific suppressed.
+Its increased occurrence reflects a long-term shift in the Pacific "background state" towards stronger zonal and meridional SST gradients, as a consequence of the west Pacific warming relative to the central tropical Pacific.
+This west Pacific warming mode is thought to be a response to anthropogenic forcing, and to strengthen the Walker circulation (Funk and Hoell, 2015; Funk et al., 2018).

-Coinciding with the long term SST changes we find that the WPD phase during weeks -3 to 0 becomes an important predictor for the European t2m response in week 3 to 6 (Fig. 4B) (also van Straaten et al., 2023).
+Coinciding with the long-term SST changes we find that the WPD phase during weeks -3 to 0 becomes an important predictor for the European t2m response in weeks 3 to 6 (Fig. 4b) (also van Straaten et al., 2023).
 We diagnose that this summertime Pacific to Euro-Atlantic teleconnection emerged after 1980, which agrees with other studies (O'Reilly et al., 2019; Sun et al., 2022).
-We should however be cautious about concluding that the teleconnection has been absent before 1980, as it can also relate to data quality, which improved with the advent of satellite observations (Hersbach et al., 2020).
-Nonetheless, we show that for the period of 1980 till 2021 connectivity is significant, and that the teleconnection pathway can be well understood.
-Following the heating anomalies, a QSRW develops in week 1 to 2 and consists of known centres of action.
-Characteristic is the centre in the north-west US and that south of Greenland and west of the British Isles (Fig. 5H) (Wulff et al., 2017; O'Reilly et al., 2018; Vijverberg and Coumou, 2022).
-The QSRW then extends further east, with large anomalies over our west and central European target region, and anomalies with an opposing sign over eastern Europe and Russia (an opposition also known from Behera et al., 2013; Lee et al., 2017).
+We should however be cautious about concluding that the teleconnection was absent before 1980, as it can also relate to data quality, which improved with the advent of satellite observations (Hersbach et al., 2020).
+Nonetheless, we show that for the period 1980 to 2021 connectivity is significant, and that the teleconnection pathway can be well understood.
+Following the heating anomalies, a QSRW develops in weeks 1 to 2 and consists of known centres of action.
+Characteristic is the centre in the north-west US, south of Greenland and west of the British Isles (Fig. 5h) (Wulff et al., 2017; O'Reilly et al., 2018; Vijverberg and Coumou, 2022).
+The QSRW then extends further east, with large anomalies over our west and central Eu-